Gremlins: Development

 Chris Columbus conceived of the idea for Gremlins and wrote the initial draft as a spec script.

-The story of Gremlins was conceived by Chris Columbus.
+The story of Gremlins was conceived by Chris Columbus in around July of 1981.
 As Columbus explained, his inspiration came from his loft, when at night "what sounded like a platoon of mice would come out and to hear them skittering around in the blackness was really creepy".
 He then wrote the original screenplay as a spec script to show potential employers that he had writing abilities.
-The story was not actually intended to be filmed until Steven Spielberg took an interest in turning it into a film.
+He also made rough concept art for the Gremlins.
+In the first draft the main characters were originally going to be 12 years old.
+The story was not actually intended to be filmed.
+This changed in early 1982 when Steven Spielberg came across the spec script.
+In April 1982 the second draft was written, still at that point a R-Rated horror film.
+This draft is the earliest version available online.
 As Spielberg explained, "It's one of the most original things I've come across in many years, which is why I bought it."
 Spielberg considered Tim Burton to direct the film after seeing his short film Frankenweenie.

 After deciding to executive produce the film himself, Spielberg chose Dante as his director because of his experience with horror-comedy; Dante had previously directed The Howling; however, in the time between The Howling and the offer to film Gremlins, he had experienced a lull in his career.
 Dante began doing storyboard work on the film while also working as a director on Twilight Zone: The Movie (1983), a film on which Spielberg also served as a director.
 The film's producer was Michael Finnell, who had also worked on The Howling with Dante.
 Spielberg took the project to Warner Bros. and co-produced it through his own company, Amblin Entertainment.